hpe-dev-incubator/hpe-dev-portal/content/role/data-scientist/home.md

 **How do I ensure data trust and security?**

-- New approaches are improving the connection between data producers and data consumers.
-See how in the video [Dataspaces: connecting to data you can trust](https://www.youtube.com/watch?v=9VTLA1nxpoo)

 - Learn about the [SPIFFE and SPIRE projects](https://developer.hpe.com/platform/spiffe-and-spire-projects/home/) that are hosted by the CNCF Foundation

 **How are others doing this?**